 This Member List does not contain pre-generated Members, so we need to add some.
 Click Add New three times.
 Double-click on the default Member Labels and change their names to Actual, Plan, and Forecast.

-Make sure the check-box in the Input column is checked for Plan and Forecast.
+Make sure the checkbox in the Input column is checked for Plan and Forecast.
 Members without this option selected won't have input capabilities on Forms.
-The Annotate option is used to allow text input on Dimensions.
+The Annotate option allows text input on Dimensions.

 Note: Changes made in the Dimension section will be immediately saved in the database.

-Step 8.
 Now that we've configured the three pre-generated Dimensions, let's add the two additional Dimensions we'll need.

-Configure the Product Dimension as in the example below.
+Configure the Product Dimension as shown below:

-- Dimension Size optimizes performance based on the number of members in the Dimension
+|Dimension Size||Optimizes performance based on the number of Dimension members|

 |Enable for member security||Allows this Dimension to have security applied to it.
 Leave un-checked for better performance.|